Campus Facilities, Offices, & Services

 Weight Room, ext.
 2658

 The JFC is open for scheduled classes, recreational activity, and intercollegiate team practices seven days a week.
 The facilities available in the JFC include locker rooms, saunas, a three-lane jogging track, basketball, volleyball, and tennis courts, batting cages, lacrosse nets, two racquetball and two squash courts, a dance studio, and a strength and conditioning room featuring lifetime fitness upright and recumbent bicycles, ellipticals, steppers, treadmills, and universal equipment, Keiser Spin Bikes, Jacob’s Ladders, Hammer Strength Plate loaded machines, combo racks, and free weights.
-Contact Nick Triano (ext.
-7234) for use of the JFC field house and dance studio.

 The Casey Swim Center